 High Mountain Lakes include Washington Lake, Trial Lake, and Lost Lake with a total reservoir capacity of 5,788 acre-feet.
-Located in the Wasatch Cache National Forest, the lakes were reconstructed to provide irrigation water for Summit County, Utah.
+Located in the Wasatch Cache National Forest, these lakes were reconstructed to provide irrigation water for Summit County, Utah.
 Recreation at the lakes is managed by the U.S. Forest Service and allows non-motorized boating and fishing.
 The lakes are at an elevation of over 9,500 feet and are only accessible during the summer months.
+The CUPCA also authorized the stabilization of additional high mountain lakes.
+As part of the Uintah Basin Replacement Project, the Utah Reclamation and Mitigation Commission stabilized 13 lakes.
+Authorization still remains for additional lake stabilization in the Uinta Mountains.